wpaccessibility/wp-a11y-docs/README.md

 The knowledge base provides documentation, effective examples (what to do and what to avoid) and reliable, up-to-date resources about implementing accessibility.

-The website includes the guidelines for meeting `accessibility-ready` guidelines with extensive instructions on testing and reporting those issues.
+The website includes the guidelines for meeting `accessibility-ready` requirements with extensive instructions on testing and reporting those issues.

 ## Did we miss a topic?